ribot/sketch-user-flow-docs/README.md

-# Sketch Linked Images
+# Sketch User Flows
-This plugin lets you link images in a document with an extenal image file and update them all at once.

-- Duplicate page under current (⌃⇧D)
+This plugin exports every artboard in your design document and allows you to create a user flows document for clients by populating a template.

+- Export for User Flows (⌃⇧E)
+- Populate User Flows (⌃⇧P)

 # Installation
 1. Download the repository using this [link](https://github.com/ribot/sketch-linked-images/archive/master.zip)